Poland rejects 'groundless' EU complaint

 Polish workers

-Macron’s comments came amid France’s push to limit the rights of temporary workers from Poland and other central European states.
+Macron’s remarks came amid France’s push to limit the EU rights of temporary workers from Poland and other central European states.

 PiS ministers have in the past used even more colourful language in their EU rebuttals.

-They accused the Commission of “blackmail” and of “playing God” back in July.
-They said Polish courts must be reformed due to corruption and maladministration.
+They accused the Commission of “blackmail” and “playing God” back in July.
+They also said Polish courts must be reformed due to corruption and maladministration.

 "There is a question mark over Poland's European future today," European Council chief and former Polish leader Donald Tusk said on 4 August.